anthonyzhou-1/ldm_pdes/README.md

 ```

 ### Validation/Inference
-To generate reconstructed samples on the validation set and evaluate a mean reconstruction loss:
+To generate reconstructed samples on the validation set and evaluate a mean reconstruction loss on cuda:0:
 ```
-python validate_AE.py --config=path/to/config
+python validate_AE.py --config=path/to/config --device="cuda:0"
 ```

 For baselines (not including ACDM), to generate predicted samples on the validation set and evaluate a mean prediction loss: